popphp/docs/tutorial_application/index.rst

 ====================

-This section of the documentation will step you through the `tutorial application`_ to demonstrate the various concepts explained the previous sections.
+This section of the documentation will step you through the `tutorial application`_ to demonstrate a few of the various concepts explained the previous sections.
 The tutorial application will step you through a basic MVC application with some simple CRUD functionality using a small SQLite database.
-Contained within the application is a demonstration of both a web-based and cli-based application.
+Contained within the application is a demonstration of both a web-based and a console-based application.

-There is also a more stripped down and traditional `skeleton application`_ that you can install via composer or from GitHub if you are looking for more of a basic foundation on which to begin coding your application using Pop.
+There is also a more stripped down and traditional `skeleton application`_ that you can install via composer or from GitHub if you are looking for more of a basic foundation on which to begin directly coding your application using Pop.

 .. toctree::
     :maxdepth: 1